-I’ve used a task / to-do list in business for many years, and you would have thought I would have a settled task list routine by now.
+I’ve used a task list in business for many years, and you would have thought I would have a settled to-do list routine by now.

 For most of that time I have used notepads to manage a task list, but for a while I’ve been trying to manage it via my computer.
 The result being for a long time I was using a text file that grew so large, it became sentient, called itself Bob and liked to be messy.